Minkowski Spacetime and QED from Ontology of Time: The Dimensionality of Spacetime

 Sets of anticommuting nonsingular matrices are well-known as generators of {\it Clifford algebras}.
 The inner products of the basic elements are the elements of the {\it metric tensor}.
 The vector space constructed in this way is Euclidean only for diagonal metric tensors with signatures $s_1=s_2=\dots=s_N=1$, i.e. Euclidean unit vectors square to $+1$.
 Therefore generators that square to $+1$ are {\it spatial} or {\it space-like} and generators that square to $-1$ {\it time-like}~\footnote{ This is only meaningful for {\it real} representations, since the case of complex representations allows to switch the sign of matrices by the multiplication with the unit imaginary.}.
 A Clifford algebra with $p$ space-like and $q$ time-like generator matrices is indicated by $Cl_{p,q}$.

-From the dimensional requirement \begeq 2^N=(2n)^2=4\,n^2\,, \endeq it follows that such matrix systems can only be complete for even $N=2\,M$~\footnote{ A Clifford algebra also can be defined for odd $N$, but these algebras are not isomorphic to a representation in form of $2n\times 2n$ real matrices.}.
-Then: \begeq n=2^{M-1}\, \endeq Any real matrix system that fulfills the above requirements is based on a number of DOFs which is a power of $2$.
-The simplest system hence is the one for which $M=1$($N=2$, $n=1$) holds, i.e. it consists of $2\times 2$-matrices.
+From Eq.~\ref{eq_complete} it follows that such matrix systems can only be complete for even $N=2\,M$~\footnote{ A Clifford algebra also can be defined for odd $N$, but these algebras are not isomorphic to a representation in form of $2n\times 2n$ real matrices.}.
+Then: \begeq n=2^{M-1}\, \endeq Any real matrix system that fulfills these requirements is based on a number of DOFs which is a power of $2$.
+The simplest system hence is the one for which $M=1$ ($N=2$, $n=1$) holds, i.e. it consists of $2\times 2$-matrices.

 As mentioned in Sec.~\ref{sec_sigma} only those elements $\y_k$ that are symplices have a non-vanishing expectation value $\bar\psi\,\y_k\,\psi$ and are therefore {\it observables}.
 Hence we restrict ourselves to Clifford algebras with generators that can be represented by symplices.
 This includes $\y_0$ as the direction of time.
-Since any generator that anticommutes with $\y_0$ is symmetric and therefore squares to $+1$, we have $q=1$, i.e. the Clifford algebras are of the type $Cl_{p,1}(\mathbb{R})$.
+Since any generator that anticommutes with $\y_0$ is symmetric and therefore squares to $+1$, we have $q=1$, i.e. the Clifford algebra that represents spacetime is of the type $Cl_{p,1}(\mathbb{R})$.